College Panhellenic Primary Sorority Recruitment

 - Red Zone = Your options are very likely to be limited based on GPA.
 (2.79 and below)

 Students should make sure their academic transcripts reflect a cumulative GPA on a 4.00 scale.
-Because your high school or college understands your courses and credits best, Fraternity & Sorority Life and the university do not calculate a cumulative GPA.
+Because your high school or college understands your courses and credits best, Fraternal Leadership & Learning and the University do not calculate a cumulative GPA.
 Please make sure the cumulative GPA on a 4.00 scale is listed on the transcript before it is mailed to the university.
+Transcripts should be mailed in as soon as possible to ensure they are received by the university.

 Mail transcripts to: